antonseitz/PS_Firewall_block_attacks/README.md

 # PS_Firewall_attacker_block

-- [ ] TODO: create setup.ps1 which creates a regulary task in scheduler

 # find_attacker_and_block.ps1

-searches eventlog for attacker IPs in last x hours and put this IPs to an blocking firewall rule .
+Searches eventlog for attacker IPs in last x hours and puts this IPs to an blocking firewall rule .

+# find_attacker_and_block_setup.ps1

+Adds a scheduled task to search for attackers in SecEventlog and block them via FW-Rule

 ## get-ip-location.ps1

 Script to analyse IPs of current hacking attempts